SahiRB1104/PRODIGY_FS_02/README.md

-# 💼 Prodigy FS 02 – Interactive UI Web Page with CRUD-like Operations
+# 💼 Prodigy FS 02 – Employee Management System (Interactive UI Web Page with CRUD-like Operations)

 A simple yet modern front-end web application designed as part of the **Prodigy Internship Program – Task 2**.
 The project demonstrates essential UI concepts along with CRUD-like behavior using vanilla JavaScript, HTML, and CSS.